awslabs/aws-sdk-swift/reference/0.x/AWSBackup/BackupClientProtocol.md

 func describeRestoreJob(input: DescribeRestoreJobInput, completion: @escaping (ClientRuntime.SdkResult<DescribeRestoreJobOutputResponse, DescribeRestoreJobOutputError>) -> Void)
 ```

-### disassociateRecoveryPoint(input:​completion:​)
+### disassociateRecoveryPoint(input:completion:)

-Deletes the specified continuous backup recovery point from Backup and
-releases control of that continuous backup to the source service, such as Amazon RDS.
-The source service will continue to create and retain continuous backups using the
-lifecycle that you specified in your original backup plan.
+Deletes the specified continuous backup recovery point from Backup and releases control of that continuous backup to the source service, such as Amazon RDS.
+The source service will continue to create and retain continuous backups using the lifecycle that you specified in your original backup plan.
 Does not support snapshot backup recovery points.

 ``` swift
 func disassociateRecoveryPoint(input: DisassociateRecoveryPointInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateRecoveryPointOutputResponse, DisassociateRecoveryPointOutputError>) -> Void)
 ```

-### exportBackupPlanTemplate(input:​completion:​)
+### exportBackupPlanTemplate(input:completion:)

 Returns the backup plan that is specified by the plan ID as a backup template.